LEARN

 Frequently Asked Questions

-Hidden costs include withdrawal fees (vary by exchange and token), network gas fees (especially on Ethereum), slippage between detection and execution, spread closing during transfer time, exchange maintenance windows, and tax reporting complexity.
-These can reduce a 5% gross spread to 1–2% net profit.
+Costs to account for include trading fees (vary by exchange and token), withdrawal fees, network gas fees (especially on Ethereum), slippage between detection and execution, spread closing during transfer, exchange maintenance windows, and tax reporting obligations in your jurisdiction.

-For major pairs (BTC, ETH), spreads above 0.3% are worth trading if fees are low.
-For altcoins, target at least 3–5% minimum to cover fees and slippage.
-CryptoGrind's default threshold is 5% for spot/spot spreads, which filters out noise while capturing actionable opportunities.
+For major pairs (BTC, ETH), spreads above 0.3% are more often considered when fees are low.
+For altcoins, the threshold is typically higher (3–5%) to cover fees and slippage.
+CryptoGrind's default is 5% for spot/spot spreads — this is a display parameter, not a trading recommendation.

 Related Services